BIZZAN-Exchange/BIZZAN/README-EN.md

 - ETH/USDT(以太坊/USDT)：0x4f1ea0f10aa99f608f31f70b4d3119f6928693ed
 - LTC(莱特币)：LXr4TMtDhCSpdAo98vg2sbvX3UXDVPQvMa

-#### ZTuo is a free and open source digital currency trading system, which is developed using the most popular Java framework and related technologies.
+#### BIZZAN is a free and open source digital currency trading system, which is developed using the most popular Java framework and related technologies.

 # Vision
      Our mission is to develop the world's best, high-performance, secure, and open source (key) digital currency trading system in Java.
 (Please ignore our awesomeness, because Niubi has a lot of boasting, and it may become really awesome over time)